 Does VPN block ads

-VPN technology establishes a secure connection to the website and protects from outsiders snooping on your personal data, however since the connection is established to a website it still means that cookies from a website are stored on your device and generic browser information is sent.
+VPN technology establishes a secure connection via its server to the website.
+This way it protects from outsiders snooping on your personal data.
+However, the browser still stores cookies from a website and sends generic information about itself.

-Having this in mind, the conclusion is that VPN technology on its own does not block ads and only has limited protection from ad tracking.
-But what about a VPN provider that says it can protect you from being tracked by those ads?
+Having this in mind, the conclusion is that VPN technology on its own is not an ad blocker.
+It only has limited protection from ad tracking and malware.
+But what about a VPN provider that says it can protect you from being tracked online?

 How do VPNs block ads

-VPN services block ads via blocking or redirecting DNS requests that are sent to advertising network servers.
-Since VPN providers usually use their own DNS servers it is relatively easy for them to control which websites and queries can be reached and which ones can not.
+VPN services handle ads by blocking or redirecting DNS requests to advertisers’ servers.
+They usually use their own DNS servers so it is relatively easy for them to control internet traffic.
+The browser does not show ads once these queries have been blocked.

 CyberWaters is a mixed crew of cyber security enthusiasts with a keen interested in data privacy, security and technology behind it.
 We provide cyber security related content and give advise on best practices and tools how to stay safe and secure online.